Quartermainiacz/quest-submissions/README.md

 //    What the error message means

-    //I think that it means that one of the String values is optional.
+    //I think that it means that the program is not able to access the string because an ? has not been added to the type.
+Its looking at the account number which is an Int

 //    Why we're getting this error

-    // I think its because we have not used an !
+    // I think its because we have not used an ? and then an unwrap!

 //How to fix it

-    //Add in an ! in the right place.
+    //Add in an ! and an ? in the right place.